 As we’ve pointed out before, there are some cases where manual testing is the better option.
 However, some QA tests are either too tedious or too complex for human testers.
-That’s why many apps are now practicing automated testing, executed continuously and alongside manual tests, to assure quality and release better products, faster.
+That’s why smartly executed automated testing, alongside manual tests, can help assure quality and release better products, faster.

 A few automated testing best practices and challenges include:

 - The thoughtful design, build, and maintenance of accurate test scripts

 - The alignment and integration of existing engineering workflows with your automated testing process

 - The creation and maintenance of your test automation framework, including infrastructure